pushkarparanjpe/django-awsome/README.md

 #### 4. Visit the admin login page
 You should be able to see the pretty contrib admin login interface (CSS + JS should have loaded smoothly via S3).
-You should be able to login using the SUPER_USER credentials that your specified in the EBS environmet configuration.
+You should be able to login using the SUPER_USER credentials that your specified in the EBS environment configuration.

 That's all folks!
 Now go make awesome things, at scale. ^-^